unremarkablegarden/shipwreck/README.md

 ## Install

-Don't be afraid.
-I have thrown 80 Gb folders into it.
-Sound files long or short don't matter.
-It loads WAV and AIF/AIFF by default.
-You can change the `file_walker.js` file to also include MP3, FLAC, M4A, etc, but these don't load as quickly.

 You probably need Ableton Live 10 or 11 for this.
 Something with Max 8 under the hood.
 It uses Node.js behind the scenes.
 Max should take care of that, I think.
 Otherwise download and install it.

 You need `file_handler.js`, `filewalker.js` and the `node_modules` folder for it to work.
 Put the whole containing folder `Shipwreck` in your Ableton user library.